Invited Tutors and Speakers

 Vienna University of Economics Austria

 Jan-Christoph Kalo obtained a Ph.D. from TU Braunschweig, Germany.
-Since 2021, he is a postdoctoral researcher in the Learning and Reasoning Group at the Vrije Universiteit Amsterdam.
-His research focus is on machine learning methods, particularly language models, for knowledge graph construction and knowledge management.
-He is co-organizing this year’s LM-KBC challenge and KBC-LM workshopat International Semantic Web Conference (ISWC).
+Between 2021 and 2023 he was a postdoctoral researcher in the Learning and Reasoning Group at the Vrije Universiteit Amsterdam.
+Since 2023 he is an Assistant Professor at the University of Amsterdam.
+His research focuses on knowledge graphs, data integration, and querying.
+His main research focus is the combination of large language models and knowledge graphs.
+He is co-organizer of the LM-KBC challenge and KBC-LM workshop at International Semantic Web Conference (ISWC).